greeta-restaurant-01/order-infra/README.md

 ### Step-06: Build Docker Images with Github Actions

-- go to the root directory of your cloned order-api github repository
+- go to the root directory of your cloned `order-api` github repository

-- Commit your order-api changes to github (it should trigger creation of docker images pipeline and also trigger order-infra pipeline)
+- Commit your `order-api` changes to github (it should trigger creation of docker images pipeline and also trigger `order-infra` pipeline)
 ```
 git add .
 git commit -m "your comment"
 git push origin
 ````

-- wait until order-api pipeline in github is finished and order-infra pipeline is started
+- wait until `order-api` pipeline in github is finished and `order-infra` pipeline is started

-- order-infra pipeline automatically changes docker image versions to the versions of docker images, created in order-api pipeline and pushes new docker image versions to order-infra repository
+- `order-infra` pipeline automatically changes docker image versions to the versions of docker images, created in `order-api` pipeline and pushes new docker image versions to `order-infra` repository

 ### Step-07: Deploy Infrastructure to AWS with Terraform:

-- go to the root directory of your cloned order-infra github repository
+- go to the root directory of your cloned `order-infra` github repository

-- pull changes from order-infra repository and run terraform
+- pull changes from `order-infra` repository and run terraform

 ```
 git pull
 terraform apply --auto-approve
 ```

-- if terraform script is failed during creation of grafana observability stack, please, run terraform apply --auto-approve again (it sometimes happens when kubernetes cluster is not ready yet)
+- if terraform script is failed during creation of grafana observability stack, please, run `terraform apply --auto-approve` again (it sometimes happens when kubernetes cluster is not ready yet)

-- grafana observability stack will be available by url: https://grafana.yourdomain.com; username: user; password: you should see the password in the output of terraform script.
+- grafana observability stack will be available by url: `https://grafana.yourdomain.com`; `username: user`; `password`: you should see the password in the output of terraform script.
 Sometimes it is empty.
 In this case, you can get the password with this command:

 ```
 kubectl get secret --namespace observability-stack loki-stack-grafana -o jsonpath="{.data.admin-password}" | base64 --decode;